 The Dulwich College Seoul also has a kindergarten for children from 3 to 7 years old.
 The kindergarten provides a happy and purposeful introduction to learning.
 The school engages students in topics in which they express interest and will learn how to communicate their ideas.
-The kindergarten also promotes teaching the children to listen to others, to solve problems and to persevere with relevant tasks.
-The school is working closely with parents to provide the children with the best support for their child’s unique learning style.
-For more information on this kindergarten, please visit the Dulwich College Seoul Kindergarten website here.
+The kindergarten also promotes teaching the children to listen to others, solve problems, and persevere with relevant tasks.
+The school is working closely with parents to provide the children with the best support for their child’s unique learning styles.

 The kindergarten’s facilities includes: